Foot-and-mouth disease is prohibited matter under the Biosecurity Act 2014.

 A wide range of signs can occur, ranging from inapparent disease with minimal lesions to severe clinical disease.
 It is extremely contagious and many animals on a farm may become affected simultaneously.

-- Cattle may have a high temperature and vesicles (blisters) occur on the feet and in the mouth.
+- Cattle may have a high temperature and blisters occur on the feet and in the mouth.

 - Excessive salivation, drooling and lameness are frequently observed.

-- Vesicles may also occur on the teats and udder making milking painful.
+- Blisters may also occur on the teats and udder making milking painful.

 - Most diseased animals will recover in about 2 weeks.
 Mortality is normally less than 5%, but may be high in young animals.